IgorStepenkoOptiva/docker-php-nginx-postgres-composer/README.md

 Nginx default configuration is set up for Symfony 4 (but can be easily changed) and will serve your working directory.
 Composer is run at boot time and will automatically install the vendors.

+The PHP folder is ./public
+The folrder keeping Postgres DB files is ./postgres_data

 ## Install prerequisites

 For now the project has been tested on Linux only but should run fine on Docker for Windows and Docker for Mac.